SELECT-FROM/scPEFT/README.md

 ## Get Started

 1. Download the upstream model  [scGPT model checkpoint](https://github.com/bowang-lab/scGPT/blob/main/README.md#pretrained-scgpt-model-zoo) and place it at e.g., `work_dir/scPEFT/save`.
-We recommend using the [whole-human](https://drive.google.com/drive/folders/1oWh_-ZRdhtoGQ2Fw24HP41FgLoomVo-y?usp=sharing) model for most applications by default, which pretrained on 33 million normal human cells..
+We recommend using the [whole-human](https://drive.google.com/drive/folders/1oWh_-ZRdhtoGQ2Fw24HP41FgLoomVo-y?usp=sharing) model for most applications by default, which pretrained on 33 million normal human cells.

 2. The tutorials of scPEFT for downstream tasks in  [tutorial_peft](https://github.com/SELECT-FROM/scPEFT/tree/main/tutorial_peft).
 Here are the links to the downstream tasks and tutorials mentioned in our article